 The good news is, more and more medical device companies are beginning to adopt automated quality systems to better manage the control of documents within their QMS, saving time and reducing risk.
 The bad news being, many companies still have a long way to go as they continue to rely on paper-based systems to manage this process.

-Whether you're in the midst of product development and considering alternative solutions for your quality system document controls, or you're interested in implementing a more robust system that addresses multiple functions within your QMS, it's important to understand the role of document controls within a quality system.
+Whether you're in the midst of product development and considering alternative solutions for your quality system document controls, or you're interested in implementing a more robust system that addresses multiple functions within your QMS, it's important to understand the role of document control within a quality system.
 Only then will you be able to properly implement the right procedures unique to your product development.

 Why Document Control For Medical Devices Is A Necessity